sonic-net/SONiC/doc/psud/PSU_daemon_design.md

         The value can be volatile, so the caller should call the API each time it is used.

         Returns:
-            A float number, the warning threshold of the PSU in watts.
+            A float number, the warning-suppress threshold of the PSU in watts.
         """
         raise NotImplementedError